All information about smart drugs. The benefits and harm of using How do they work? Are they safe?

 Although the mechanism of action of modafinil has not yet been fully studied, it is believed that it alters the concentration of neurotransmitters associated with falling asleep and awakening (eg, serotonin) and encourages a feeling of vivacity.

 In addition, in some studies, it was stated that the use of modafinil helps to increase the level of dopamine, a neurotransmitter, related both to the sense of reward and the development of addictions.
-In other studies, it was noted that people with food dependencies often have a deficiency in certain forms of dopamine.
+In other studies, it was noted that people with food dependencies often have a deficiency in certain forms of dopamine this page.
 And, since the food can provoke a release of dopamine, the researchers suggested that uncontrolled absorption of food can be an attempt to fill this deficit.

 Modafinil is prescribed to combat increased drowsiness resulting from narcolepsy, obstructive sleep apnea syndrome and sleep disturbances due to shift work.
 We have already written about the ability of modafinil to increase cognitive function and reduce the need for sleep.

 Professor Vlaev and his colleagues noted that modafinil reduces the severity of impulsive behavior in patients with schizophrenia, attention deficit hyperactivity disorder (ADHD), and alcohol dependence.
 Since impulsive behavior is considered the primary mechanism for the development of food dependencies, scientists have suggested that the drug can help people who, due to eating disorders, developed obesity.

 The researchers collected 80 healthy men between the ages of 19 and 32 and divided them into three groups.
 20 participants in the first group were given modafinil, 20 participants in the second group had Atomoxetine (a drug for the treatment of ADHD).
 Forty volunteers from the third group received a placebo.